 The ombre effect has made its way to the Trends du Jour list in home furnishings, décor, and even hairstyles!
 But how do you get the ombre look with a paint application?
 To paint a DIY ombre effect may seem somewhat daunting (especially with a severe lack of instructions out there on the usually plethoric World Wide Web), but it is an easier task than you might imagine - as long as you have an extra set of hands and some patience (ok, and a lack of a perfectionist's attitude).

-For my wall, I used Sherwin-Williams' Collonade Gray as the medium color, then had the specialist mix a 25 percent version for the light top shade and a 75 percent version for the dark bottom shade.
+For our wall, we used Sherwin-Williams' Collonade Gray as the medium color, then had the specialist mix a 25 percent version for the light top shade and a 75 percent version for the dark bottom shade.

 Chalk or pencil

 Two paint rollers

 Three detail brushes (or one for each color)

 Painters tape to protect ceiling, moldings, and other details

 Painting with several different shades on the same wall adds texture and interest to space.
 Using three different shades of the same color gives a subtle look that doesn't overpower the room.
 Shades on a paint chip also will coordinate with each other, making it easier to choose colors that match.
 Paint three shades of the same color on an accent wall or throughout the space for an unusual paint treatment that adds character to plain walls.

 Prep the space as you would for any other paint project: Move furniture out of the room (or as far away from the wall to be painted as possible, remove any light switch and outlet plates, apply painter's tape around moldings and at ceiling, and cover your flooring with a drop cloth to protect from drips and spills.

 Determine the level at which you want each color to blend to the next.
 Identify that location on your wall using a light pencil or chalk mark.
 Use a tape measure to mark that same height at various points across the wall (or use a level to help achieve a straight line).